spencertipping/ni/doc/ni_by_example_2.md

 Other key concepts for this tutorial include streaming reduce operations, data closures, and cell operations.
 We'll also cover more `ni`-specific Perl extensions, and some important parts of Perl that will be particularly useful in `ni`.

-At this point, it's important to have a general idea of how `ni` works
+To start this tutorial, At this point, it's important to have a general idea of how `ni` works

 ##`ni` is a quine

+A quine is a program that prints its source code.

 ##`ni` Philosophy and Style